RetroDECK/ES-DE/INSTALL.md

 Building
 ========

-EmulationStation-DE uses some C++11 code, which means you'll need to use a compiler that supports that. \
-GCC is recommended although other compilers should hopefully work fine as well.

 The code has a few dependencies.
 For building, you'll need CMake and development packages for cURL, FreeImage, FreeType, libVLC, pugixml, SDL2 and RapidJSON.

 **On Debian/Ubuntu:**